dart-lang/site-www/src/_guides/language/common-prob.md

 </div>

 As a last resort, you can cast the type using <code>as <em>Class</em></code>.
+This solution is risker because the cast silences the static error by inserting a runtime cast that may fail at runtime.

 <div class="passes-sa" markdown="1">
 {% prettify dart %}